 Reduction of the multistage multicriteria search to the scalar one-dimensional global optimization problems

-One of the approaches to solving the MCO problems used wider consist in the scalarization of the vector criterion into some general scalar criterion of efficiency that allows using a wide set of already existing optimization methods for solving the global optimization problems.
+One of the widely used approaches to solving the MCO problems is to transform the vector criterion into some general scalar criterion of efficiency that allows using a large set of already existing optimization methods for solving the global optimization problems.
 Among the possible scalarization methods, there are, for example, the weighted sum method, the compromise programming method, the weighted minimax method, and many other methods – see, for example, [2,3].

 In the general form, the statement of the global optimization problems generated as a result the MCO problem criteria scalarization can be represented as follows: